What are resistance bands good for?

 Resistance band exercises are beneficial because they can help you build muscles without putting strain on your joints.

-Resistance bands are a great way to build muscles without putting strain on the joints.
-That’s because they provide resistance and strengthen muscles in an equal fashion across the entire body.
+Resistance bands are a great way to build muscles without straining the joints.
+That’s because they provide resistance and strengthen muscles equally across the entire body.

 See also